hyperledger/identus-docs/documentation/docs/quick-start.md

 ## PRE-REQUISITES

 ### Agent Deployment
-For this guide we are going to be using a single tenant deployment with API Key authentication disabled and an in memory ledger for published did storage.
-But detailed and more advanced configuration can be found in [Multi-Tenancy Management](/tutorials/multitenancy/tenant-onboarding) and environment variables config [Environment Variables](/docs/atala-prism/prism-cloud-agent/environment-variables)
+For this guide we are going to be using a single tenant deployment with API Key authentication disabled and an in-memory ledger for published did storage.
+More advanced configuration options can be found in [Multi-Tenancy Management](/tutorials/multitenancy/tenant-onboarding) and environment variables config [Environment Variables](/docs/atala-prism/prism-cloud-agent/environment-variables)

 In order to spin up an agent you must:
 1. Have Docker installed
-2. Clone the (building blocks) [repository](https://github.com/input-output-hk/atala-prism-building-blocks).
+2. Clone the (building blocks) [repository](https://github.com/hyperledger-labs/open-enterprise-agent).

 Once cloned, for the issuer add the following content to the existing environment configuration __infrastructure/local/.env-issuer__